suren-m/cw/labs/04_aks_cluster/01_create_your_own_aks_cluster_and_acr.md

 # Now you can do labs / hands-on work on your own aks cluster

-* Note that slightly more advanced scenarios such as VNET integration, AKS Policies, Azure AD for AKS, etc. would require additional configuration when creating the cluster.
+* Note that slightly more advanced scenarios such as Multiple NodePools, VNET integration, AKS Policies, Azure AD for AKS, etc. would require additional configuration when creating the cluster.

 * It's best to use `infrastructure-as-code` approach via Bicep / ARM Templates or Terraform when configuring advanced clusters.